Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 I hiked up to Silfurberg as I wanted to see it up close and touch the stones.
 We had driven past Silfurberg for decades always talking about how we must see it up close and touch it.

-Finally in 2020 during COVID when we couldn't travel anywhere, we hiked up Silfurberg on a beautiful and sunny April day.
 It is a lovely and easy hike on which you will see many strange rock formations, some of which resemble prehistoric creatures, in my opinion.

 Silfurberg - Mt.
 Ingólfsfjall

-Prehistoric looking rock formations at Silfurberg
+Prehistoric-looking rock formations at Silfurberg

 We took our time and spent 1.5 hiking on Silfurberg.